 The post RTC Process Customization – What you can and cannot do is also a great resource to understand the basics.

 The first API’s are only mentioned for completeness.
 They are not covered in this series of posts, but might be in the future.

 REST and OSLC APIs

 RTC provides some REST API’s that can be used to access and manipulate data.
 It also provides OSLC based APIs to access some of its data.
-See Using Perl to access the JAZZ REST API as an entry point.
-This blog post provides you with a different browser extension to use for creating REST and OSLC URL’s
+See Consuming Rational Team Concert’s OSLC Change Management V2 Services to get started.
+See the Open Services for Lifecycle Collaboration Workshop and Using Perl to access the JAZZ REST API as an entry point.
+See Lyo OSLC 4J as a potential framework to access OSLC and REST APIs.
+This blog post provides you with a different browser extension to use for creating REST and OSLC URL’s.

 - Attribute customization Wiki